 They are talking about looking for love & being rejected by their parents, their spouses, their children, their friends… Because more people are talking, we are more willing to share our hurts because we hear others share that hurt alongside us.

 c.
-Increased Willingness To Learn New Things About Ourselves:
+Increased Willingness To Learn About Ourselves:

 Some people have just realized who they are & their community is changing as a result.

 They may have thought their feelings meant something was wrong with them.
 But they realize now that they are not broken.
 There isn’t anything wrong with them; they weren’t taught how to give & receive love from the people tasked with that responsibility when they were young.

 They are learning they didn’t let themselves down; now they realize that they were let down by someone else & they are learning that they have to teach themselves now.

 My Hope?
 I, therefore, encourage people to continue accepting emotions, sharing their truths & embracing self-reflection.

 I don’t want anyone to stay in their pain, but I don’t want them to stop talking about & owning their own stories.
 A part of me is selfishly & preemptively sad/worried about it all going back to how it was when people weren’t talking about what really matters.